 Veronica smiled, grateful to him for breaking up the tension.
 She turned back to Madison, who didn't seem to appreciate the joke, and finally replied, "He loaned it to me just after dinner.
 I haven't seen him since."

-Madison frowned, glancing from Connor to Trina to Duncan.
+Madison frowned, glancing from Conner to Trina to Duncan.
 "Doesn't that seem weird to you guys?"

 "Nope," Duncan replied.

 "No, not really," Trina agreed, taking a sip of her coffee.
-Connor just shrugged.
+Conner just shrugged.

 "But what if something happened to him?
 What if he fell overboard?"